-Property, Plant and Equipment ("PP&E)
+Property, Plant and Equipment ("PP&E")

 In accordance with its PP&E policy, the Company reviews the estimated useful lives of its fixed assets on an ongoing basis.
-A review concluded during the First Quarter 2014 indicated that the actual lives of certain Transmission and Distribution ("T&D") and Generation assets were longer than the estimated useful lives used for depreciation purposes in the Company's financial statements.
+A review concluded during the first three months of 2014 indicated that the actual lives of certain T&D and Generation assets were longer than the estimated useful lives used for depreciation purposes in the Company's financial statements.
 As a result, effective January 1, 2014, the Company changed its estimates of the useful lives of these assets to better reflect the estimated periods during which these assets will remain in service.
-The affected assets previously averaged useful lives of twenty years which were increased to an average of twenty-five to thirty-five years.
-The effect of this change in estimate was to reduce First Quarter 2014 depreciation expense by \$0.4 million, increase First Quarter 2014 net earnings by \$0.4 million, and increase First Quarter 2014 basic and diluted earnings per share by \$0.01.
+The affected assets previously averaged useful lives of 20 years which were increased to an average of 25 to 35 years.

+The effect of this change in estimate for the Second quarter 2014 was to reduce the depreciation expense by \$0.4 million, increase net earnings by \$0.4 million, and increase basic and diluted earnings per share by \$0.01.
+The effect of this change in estimate for the six months ended June 30, 2014 was to reduce the depreciation expense by \$0.8 million, increase net earnings by \$0.8 million, and increase basic and diluted earnings per share by \$0.02.